marian-craciunescu/gradle-tutorial/README.md

 # gradle-tutorial
-Gradle examples for learning the basiscs
+Gradle examples for learning the basics